On Minimal Achievable Quotas in Multiwinner Voting: Quota-Based Strengthening of Proportionality

 For seq-Phragmén, \citet{janson2018thresholds} has already shown that the Droop quota is the smallest achievable quota in every instance.
 We include the result here for completeness.

 \Cref{theorem:voting_rules_loose} complements the results presented by \citet{casey2025justified}.
-They showed that the proportionality axioms defined with the Droop quota are still achievable by current voting rules.
+They demonstrated that the proportionality axioms defined with the Droop quota are still attainable under current voting rules.
 We show that these algorithms cannot provide any axiomatic guarantee in the sense of satisfying the more demanding $\alpha$-version of proportional representation notions when $\alpha$ is less than or equal to $\frac{k}{k+1}$ --- corresponding to the Droop quota.